Brexit cloud hangs over energy supplies from Dublin to Belfast

 In the meantime, grid companies are planning closer ties with continental Europe.

 "A "no deal Brexit" could be much the same as a "deal Brexit" as the UK may leave the IEM in either scenario.
-In both cases, it is possible that the UK and EU could negotiate agreements to cooperate on electricity trading outside of the IEM, according to a House of Commons briefing in September.
+In both cases, it is possible that the UK and EU could negotiate agreements to cooperate on electricity trading outside of the IEM," a House of Commons briefing said in September.

 The Irish electricity market was unwittingly pulled into the tussle over the Irish backstop in Prime Minister Boris Johnson's proposed withdrawal agreement.
 The suggested deal, which keeps Northern Ireland and Ireland connected in certain sectors, says that the Northern Ireland institutions – the Assembly and the Executive – must be able to give their consent on an ongoing basis to the electricity market arrangements.